 Chatton Park Bunkhouse, Chatton Park Farm, Chatton, Alnwick, Northumberland, NE66 5RA

 Self catering bunkhouse near the CheviotsChatton Park Bunkhouse started life as a smithy and has been converted into self-catering accommodation.
 It is situated on a mixed working farm which nestles around the River Till, half a mile from Chatton village.
 There's a good village pub, The Percy Arms.
 Eight miles from the coast and five miles from the Cheviot Hills, Chatton Park is an ideal base for exploring Northumberland's vast empty beaches, heather clad hills & historic castles.
 Walking, water sports, climbing, fishing, golf and cycling are all available nearby.
-Accommodating 12, the bunkhouse is perfect for smaller groups, families & individuals.
+Accommodating 8, the bunkhouse is perfect for smaller groups & families.
 The 2 bedrooms are fitted with large custom made bunks.
 The living area has a fully equipped kitchen & seating around the original blacksmith's fire.
 Wash & drying room with hot showers.
 Secure storage, ample parking. £10/dog/stay

-All year, flexible times but no check in after 9pm.
+Open:March to November.
+Flexible times but no check in after 9pm.

-From A1 take B6348 to Chatton.
+Directions:From A1 take B6348 to Chatton.
 4 miles at bottom of hill on right is Chatton Park Farm.

-Nearest train station Berwick upon Tweed.
+- Nearest train station Berwick upon Tweed.
 Buses to Chatton from Alnwick / Berwick.

 Sit around the blacksmith’s fire or enjoy the evening sun in the secluded garden.

 Chatton Park Bunkhouse is on a farm in rural north Northumberland.
 A great base to explore Alnwick with its famous Castle and Gardens, Chillingham Castle (a brisk walk away) and the many other castles along the Scottish Borders (just 12 miles away).
 The Northumberland National Park is 5 miles away and has a huge area of walking and cycling in the heather covered Cheviot Hills.
 There are also climbing and boulder crags very close to the bunkhouse.
-The bunkhouse has been converted from the old Blacksmiths shed and the high hearth open fire is still in use in the kitchen.
-You can sit around the blacksmiths fires, looking at the beams where pigeons used to roost and enjoy the evening sun in the secluded garden.
+Not to mention its vicinity to The Northumberland coast and Holy Island.
+Hills, beaches and castles… the perfect holiday destination!

 Chatton Park Bunkhouse is on this new 120 mile mountain biking route that runs along the sandstone ridge through the heart of North Northumberland.